hingobway/wavslice/README.md

 $ git submodule update --init
 ```

-You'll also need [libsndfile](https://github.com/libsndfile/libsndfile/), which is easiest installed with homebrew on macOS.
+You'll also need [libsndfile](https://github.com/libsndfile/libsndfile/) and [boost](https://www.boost.org/), both of which are easiest installed with homebrew on macOS.

 build C++ code using: